Bigg-O/DareMe_Back-End/README.md

 # DareMe Backend

-A social media platorm where users dare each other to challenges for profit
+A social media platform where users dare each other to challenges for profit

 - Developed a multi-layer relational data system on MERN Stack to handle state changes of the postings
 - Utilized JSON Web Tokens to store encrypted user information from the client-side to the cloud